 c.
 Carousel Ads

 Carousels are helpful in all stages of the buyer’s journey and have high click-through-rates.
-A carousel is a series of images or videos. it can be used to:
+A carousel is a series of images or videos, sort of like a mini slideshow. it can be used to:

 - Tell a story